gaearon/overreacted.io/src/pages/writing-resilient-components/index.md

 }
 ```

 Problem solved!
-Now if props change, we'll recalculate `textColor`, but we avoid the expensivee computation on the same props.
+Now if props change, we'll recalculate `textColor`, but we avoid the expensive computation on the same props.

 However, we might want to optimize it further.
 What if it’s the `children` prop that changed?
 It seems unfortunate to recalculate the `textColor` in that case.
 Our second attempt might be to invoke the calculation in `componentDidUpdate`: